anthonyjsmith/anthonyjsmith.github.io/lectionary-commentary.md

 * **Acts 16.9-15** continues the series in Acts, recounting Lydia's conversion, as the risen Jesus opens her heart, and as the gospel advances into Europe.
 * (For the alternative first reading, **Ezekiel 37.1-14**, see Easter Vigil.)
 * **Psalm 67** picks up the Rogation theme, asking for a good harvest, but also calls for the nations to praise God, which links with the reading from Acts.
-* **Revelation 21.10, 22 – 22.5** continues the series on Revelation, focusing on the Holy City.
+* **Revelation 21.10, 22 &ndash; 22.5** continues the series on Revelation, focusing on the Holy City.
 * **John 14.23-29** continues the series in John's 'farewell discourse', looking ahead to the gift of the Spirit.
 * (The alternative, **John 5.1-9**, recounts the healing at the pool in Bethesda.
 Presumably there is a good reason for this.)